Dr. Martin Luther King, Jr. Scholarship

 - Be a U.S. citizen or a permanent U.S. resident

-- Have completed at least one semester at Baylor and have two consecutive semesters remaining at Baylor
+- Have two consecutive semesters remaining at Baylor

 How To Apply